BDSwiss vs FXOpen Comparison

 Is BDSwiss or FXOpen safer for forex and CFDs trading?

 At ForexBrokers.com, we track where each forex and CFD broker is regulated across over 23 international regulator databases.
 Here's our findings.
-FXOpen holds 2 global Tier-1 licenses, while BDSwiss holds 1.
-Both BDSwiss and FXOpen hold 1 global Tier-2 licenses.
-In our analysis of 23 international regulators across 50 brokers, BDSwiss earned a higher Trust Score than FXOpen.
+Both BDSwiss and FXOpen hold 3 global Tier-1 licenses.
+Both BDSwiss and FXOpen hold 0 global Tier-2 licenses.
+In our analysis of 23 international regulators across 50 brokers, BDSwiss (81) earned a higher Trust Score than FXOpen (80).

 Which trading platform is better: BDSwiss or FXOpen?